mitranim/mitranim.github.io/src/html/thoughts/cheating-for-performance-pjax.md

 thought.
 For most sites, this is enough, and additional effort is usually not worth it.
 Is this wrong?
 You tell me!

-Let's use this technique to improve the web.
-Start with your next website!
+Let's use this technique to improve the web!